 Rock your baby as normal, but put them down before they actually fall asleep.
 If they cry when they go on the mattress, pick them up and rock again.
 It will take some time, but eventually your baby will start to fall asleep on the mattress instead of in your arms.
 You can then start to reduce the length of the rocking sessions.

-My baby won't nap during the day, or when she does it's only for 20 minutes.
-Most of my friends' babies sleep 3 hours a day!
+My baby won't nap during the dayOr when they do it's only for 20 minutes.
+Most of my friends' babies sleep three hours a day!

 Some babies need less daytime sleep than others, so if your baby is happy and content throughout the day, then I wouldn't worry about it.
 However, if your little one is cranky and obviously over-tired then they may have an issue with settling off to sleep.
 A good way to check is to look at bedtime.
 Do they go down awake with no crying and fall asleep on their own with you out of the room?
 If not, then work on that and the naps should happen a lot easier.

-My baby keeps nodding off during the day, but won't sleep properly at night.
+My baby won't sleep at nightThey keep nodding off during the day, but won't sleep properly at night.
 How can I swap them around?

 This is usually a problem for newborns who have not worked out the difference between night and day.
 Wake them every 3-4 hours to feed through the day (but not at night).
 Make sure that the room is light when they sleep during the day and dark at night.
 Take them out for plenty of fresh air through the day and attend activities in the local area.
 These actions combined should mean that they are awake more during the day and then will sleep better at night.

-My baby loves his/her dummy.
-How can I get him/her to sleep without it?
+My baby is sleeping with a dummyThey love it, but how can I get them to sleep without it?

 Dummies can be useful up to around 4 months, but after that the disadvantages outweigh the advantages.
 If a baby falls asleep with the dummy in, then when they wake through the night (which all babies do as part of their natural sleep cycle) they look for it again and can't get back to sleep without it.
 There is also good scientific evidence that babies who use dummies experience more coughs, colds, chest infections, ear infections and stomach upsets than babies who don't.
 The best way to get rid of a dummy is to just ditch it.
 Most babies have forgotten about it in around 3 days.